Sandeep962/Adventure-Work-Power-BI-Report/README.md

 # AdventureWorkReport

-This is a Power Bi project from Power Bi Course by Maven Analytics on Udemy.
-In which I have followed the Following steps
-1. Data is loaded & transformed in the Power Query Editor
-2. Data models are configured in the Model View
-3. Table features & calculations are added in the Data View
-4. Visuals & reports are designed in the Report View
+• In this Power BI Data Visualization Project, Extracted the data from raw csv files which contains data about Company’s Customers, Sales & Products and transformed the data using the Power Query Editor then configured data models in the Model View.
+Also added table features and calculations in the Data View.
+• Designed visually appealing reports in Report View with 4 Different sections for different level of management’s use with useful information related to product, sales and KPI data.